-I was thinking of titling this post, “How A Useless Piece of MDF Furniture Is Saved From The Rubbish Bin”.
+I was thinking of titling this post, “How An Ugly Piece of MDF Furniture Is Saved From The Garbage Bin”.
 That just about sums up the whole story, I reckon!

 “Jane, what on earth happened to your coffee table?
 I know your kids can be mischievous but don’t tell me, they got to the coffee table?”